Girl of Pisaq adorned in traditional attire and cantuta flowers, Sacred Valley.

 Bartering with "the natives"

-In Cuzco and other cities, it will be difficult to discern whether the textiles are hand-crafted or not.
-If you wish to be sure that you are purchasing truly hand-woven pieces, we recommend making purchases at the market in Chinchero or from local weavers in other villages.
 The strategy for bartering is first to see everything and compare prices.
 If you find something that appeals to you, don't show any special interest.
 Often, as you leave to look further, the seller will offer you a lower price.
 However, not everyone has the same style, and you may need to return later and make an offer.
-If the asking price is similar to others, you might start by offering two-thirds of that amount, with the goal of getting about one-quarter off the asking price.
-After concluding the barter, feel free to praise the beauty and quality of the work; its creator is probably the same person who is selling it to you!
-Be aware that most silver, gold and ceramic works are mass-produced in molds.
-Since they don't require the time to make that handmade objects do, you may be able to negotiate a greater discount.
+If the asking price is similar to others, you might start by offering two-thirds of that amount, with the goal of paying three-quarters.
+After concluding the barter, feel free to praise the beauty and quality of the work -- its creator is probably the same person who is selling it to you!
+Be aware that most silver, gold and ceramic objects are not handmade, in which case you may be able to negotiate a greater discount.

 Music